1. Know your surroundings

 4. Remove Admin User

-A very basic practice that many WordPress users follow these days.
+This a very basic practice that many WordPress users follow these days.
 There are multiple ways to do it too

 5. Restrict Admin Access by IP

-There are a number a different techniques to accomplish this task.
+There are a number of different techniques to accomplish this task.
 You can use plugins, these plugins limit the number of times someone can get username/password pair wrong.
 It alerts you when your site is under attack and bans abusive IPs.
 You can manage the .htaccess file, if you are using Apache as your main web server, you could use your .htaccess file to harden WordPress.

 6. Move your wp-config file